FFHixio/chassis-boilerplate/README.md

 data capabilities).
 Finally, it contains a build system to make development a little easier.

+## Ridiculously Fast Quickstart

+_Requires Node v6.0.0+ and gulp pre-installed._

+Run `npm i -g chassistpl`, then run `chassistpl` in the directory where you want to generate the template.

 ## Quickstart

 First, you'll need Node.js 6.0.0+.
 We recommend installing it with